For this exercise, please download and install this Duplicator archive package into a new empty database.

 Scroll down to where you find the NAV element, somewhere near line 40 after the site-branding section.

-Change the value associated with the theme_location key to menu-primary as below:
+Change the value associated with the theme_location key to menu-header as below:

 You will no doubt have noticed that there is another key here: menu_id.
-This is the ID that WordPress will attach to the menu in the outputted HTML so that you can refer to it uniquely in your CSS.
+This is the CSS ID that WordPress will attach to the menu in the outputted HTML so that you can refer to it uniquely in your CSS.
+Change that to menu-primary as well.

 A New Menu Location